Geervan/class_reminder/README.md

 - You can add times and items for the days ahead
 - Automatically unchecks the previous day's items on the next day cycle (i.e next week)
 - Vibrates 10 mins post your class time [Given that the app is open on screen] and ~30ish seconds if the app is in background due to os restrictions
-It is a Personal App so it has my name a lot, kindly ignore it
+<br>It is a Personal App so it has my name a lot, kindly ignore it
 # Images
 <div align="center">
   <img src="https://github.com/user-attachments/assets/574e9544-8239-4e72-bfdb-d52015472fe9" width="300" style="display: inline-block; margin: 0 10px;">